-That the Treasury Management Report 2017-2018 for the period 1 April 2017 to 31 December 2017, attached at Appendix 1 to Report No: TMS/SE/18/001, be approved.
+That the Third Quarter Treasury Management Report 2017-2018, attached at Appendix 1 to Report No: PAS/FH/18/008, be approved.

-435. Recommendations of the Performance and Audit Scrutiny Committee: 31 January 2018 - Treasury Management Policy Statement and Investment Strategy 2018-2019 and Code of Practice
+412. Recommendations of the Performance and Audit Scrutiny Committee: 31 January 2018 - Annual Treasury Management and Investment Strategy 2018/2019 and Treasury Management Code of Practice (Report No: CAB/FH/18/010)

-The Cabinet considered Report No: CAB/SE/18/009, which sought approval for the annual Treasury Management Policy Statement and Investment Strategy 2018/2019 and Code of Practice.
+The Cabinet received this report which sought approval for the Annual Treasury Management Policy Statement and Investment Strategy 2018/2019 and Code of Practice.

-The Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management required that, prior to the start of the financial year, Council formally approved an Annual Treasury Management and Investment Strategy, setting out the Council's treasury management policy and strategy statements for the forthcoming year.
+The Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management required that, prior to the start of the financial year, Council formally approved an Annual Treasury Management and Investment Strategy, setting out the Council's Treasury Management Policy and Strategy Statements for the forthcoming year.
+These documents were attached as Appendix 1 to the report.